Tencent/puerts/doc/unreal/en/vscode_debug.md

 auto JsEnv = MakeShared<puerts::FJsEnv>(
   std::make_unique<puerts::DefaultJSModuleLoader>(TEXT("JavaScript")),
   std::make_shared<puerts::FDefaultLogger>(),
-  8080 // The port to start the debugger on (i.e. Attach to this with VSCode) );
+  1337 // The port to start the debugger on (i.e. Attach to this with VSCode) );

 // Call this function to wait for the debugger to attach!
-JsEnv->WaitDebugger(100); // Stop waiting after 100ms (Optional)
+JsEnv->WaitDebugger(1); // Stop waiting after 1 second (Optional)

 JsEnv->Start(/*...*/);
 ```